pinefoambath/GuardianAPI_App/README.md

 Guardian Search App
 ===================================

-This app displays a list of recent articles for a particular keyword in the Guardian website API.
+This app displays a list of recent GOOD NEWS articles in the Guardian website API.
+I use a set of keywords to make sure your phone only displays happy news that make you believe in the world again :)

 Getting Started
 ---------------